Drifter or homebody? Study first to show where whitespotted eagle rays roam

-Category: Environment Hits: 0It's made for long-distance travel, yet movement patterns of the whitespotted eagle ray remain a mystery.
+Category: Environment Hits: 3It's made for long-distance travel, yet movement patterns of the whitespotted eagle ray remain a mystery.
 Between 2016 and 2018, scientists fitted 54 rays with acoustic transmitters and tracked them along both the Gulf of Mexico and Atlantic coasts of Florida, which differ in environmental characteristics.
 Results of the study reveal striking differences in travel patterns on the Atlantic coast compared to the Gulf coast and findings have significant conservation and adaptive management implications for this protected species.

 Read more https://www.sciencedaily.com/releases/2021/02/210223110356.htm